observablehq/examples/README.md

+# Observable Examples

-This repository contains several small self-contained examples of embedding Observable notebooks in other contexts.
+This repository contains examples of [embedding Observable notebooks](https://observablehq.com/@observablehq/introduction-to-embedding) in a variety of contexts.

 | Example | Description |
 |---|---|